 Healthy Parkinson’s Communities™ is a new initiative led by the Davis Phinney Foundation to help support community leaders, volunteers, and advocates in the pursuit of making the places where we live, work, and play more inclusive and supportive for those living with Parkinson’s.

-We know that so often the needs of those affected by Parkinson’s far exceed the resources available to help them.
+We know that the needs of those affected by Parkinson’s often exceed the resources available to help them.
 Most organizations and community leaders we hear from wish they had more hands on deck, more access to financial resources to support initiatives, and more awareness about Parkinson’s in their area.
-Our Healthy Parkinson’s Communities initiative is designed to address these needs and help communities go farther than they could alone.
+Our Healthy Parkinson’s Communities initiative is designed to address these needs and help communities go further than they could alone.
 We aim to:

 - Ensure Parkinson’s community leaders have the knowledge and resources they need to make a positive and sustainable change in their community